tarwn/lessthandot-hugo/blogs/content/posts/2014-10-07-beware-the-defaults-in-windowing-functions.md

 </ol>

 <p style="text-align: justify">
   Starting from SQL Server 2012, the T-SQL windowing functions and the <a href="http://msdn.microsoft.com/en-us/library/ms189461(v=sql.120).aspx">OVER clause</a> were greatly enhanced.
 Suddenly you can specify an ORDER BY for the aggregate windowing functions (which I did in the first attempts, remember?).
 However, if you specify an ORDER BY clause but no ROW or RANGE clause, SQL Server will apply the following defaults: RANGE UNBOUNDED PRECEDING as the lower limit and CURRENT ROW for the upper limit of the window.
 When Hugo explained this, I had my “Eureka” moment (or rather my “How could I have been this stupid?” moment).
 Because of these defaults, the MAX aggregate was calculated over the wrong windows!
-Let’s illustrate the concept for group A:
+Let's illustrate the concept for group A:
 </p>

 <p style="text-align: justify">